clue/clue.engineering/www/_posts/2019-08-28 introducing-reactphp-stdio.md

 Today, I'm happy to announce the stable `v2.3.0` release of [clue/reactphp-stdio](https://github.com/clue/reactphp-stdio), the event-driven and UTF-8 aware console input & output (STDIN, STDOUT) library for truly interactive CLI applications, built on top of [ReactPHP](https://reactphp.org/) 🎉

 Once again, the version number and its [release history](https://github.com/clue/reactphp-stdio/releases) suggests this is not exactly a new project.
 In fact, this has been used in production for some projects for a few years already.
-So I guess it's about time to write an introductory blog post about this project and why I think @ReactPHP's design makes it a perfect fit.
+So I guess it's about time to write an introductory blog post about this project and why I think ReactPHP's design makes it a perfect fit.

 ## PHP is not only for the web